MP Estate Planning UK

 Necessary Information Required

-To fill out Form IHT402 accurately, you’ll need to gather specific details about the deceased’s estate.
+To fill out Form IHT402 accurately, you’ll need to gather specific details about the first spouse or civil partner’s death and estate.
 This includes:

-• The value of the estate at the time of death
+• The gross value of the first spouse’s estate at the date of their death

 Common Tips for Filling Out the Form

-When completing Form IHT402, it’s essential to be meticulous.
-Here are some tips to help you avoid common pitfalls:
+When completing Form IHT402, accuracy is everything.
+Here are some practical tips to help you avoid common pitfalls:

-By following these guidelines and ensuring that you have all the necessary information, you can confidently complete Form IHT402 and proceed with your claim for the Transferable Nil Rate Band allowance.
+By following these guidelines and ensuring that you have all the necessary information, you can confidently complete Form IHT402 and claim the transferable nil rate band — potentially saving your family up to £130,000 in inheritance tax.

 Submitting Your IHT402 Claim